 36. The preferred option is to install a temporary 40 kph speed limit using electronic and static signage that operates during the daily opening and closing periods of the two schools on Oxford Street and Winchester Street.
-Other Options are described....
+Other Options are described under assessment of options.